 By building 264 Tools we tried to circumvent these challenges for both new and more advanced Max users.
 264 Tools is a collection of patches for Max that can be loaded in

 bpatcher modules, providing ready-to-use playback, processing, and analysis tools with graphical interfaces.
-To any users who have played with BEAP, this will be a familiar approach — the difference being that where BEAP focuses on sound synthesis, 264 Tools modules provide ways of working with recorded and live audio input.
+To any users who have played with BEAP, this will be a familiar approach — the difference being that where BEAP focuses on sound synthesis, the 264 Tools provide ways of working with recorded and live audio input.

 These modules don’t do anything particularly new on the inside.
 Several rely heavily on amazing existing work by members of the open-source community: Ivica Ico Bukvic, Ji-Sun Kim, Dan Trueman, R. Luke DuBois (